Ar-Ray-code/PyamlQt/README.md

 ### YAML format

-PyamlQt5 defines common elements for simplicity.
+PyamlQt defines common elements for simplicity.
 Not all values need to be defined, but if not set, default values will be applied

 ```yaml
 key: # key name (Required for your scripts)